heremaps/xyz-documentation/docs/cli/cli.md

     here xyz upload -f /Users/xyz/data.csv -p points

-##### Upload and stream large csv and geojson files
+##### Upload and stream large CSV and GeoJSON files

-You can upload large geojson and csv files to your XYZ space by using `-s` -- this will stream the file and avoid Node memory errors.
+You can upload CSV and GeoJSON files to your XYZ space by using `-s` -- this will stream the file and avoid Node memory errors, and will be considerably faster than the standard upload method.

     here xyz upload YOUR_SPACE_ID -f /Users/xyz/big_data.csv -s

-    here xyz upload YOUR_SPACE_ID -f /Users/xyz/big_data.csv -s

-!!! warning "-a is not available with -s, use -p instead"

-    When a file is streamed with `-s` it is not loaded into memory and -a is not available to preview and assign tags.
+!!! warning When a file is streamed with `-s` it is not loaded into memory and -a is not available to preview and assign tags.
 You can specify tag using `-p`.

-_Note: HERE XYZ is a database.
-Databases trade off storage space for speed, and your data will always take up more space in XYZ (or any database) than it does in a static file.
+!!! note HERE XYZ is a database.
+Databases trade off storage space for speed, and your data will always take up more space in XYZ than it does in a static file.
 When a file is uploaded into an XYZ Space, features, their properties, and the geometries are broken out into multiple tables, indexed and tagged.
 All of this lets you query your geospatial data on demand, and access it dynamically as vector tiles.
 HERE XYZ users are charged for database storage used at the rate of $3 per month per 5GB.
-You can check the size of your XYZ Spaces in your account dashboard or the CLI._
+You can check the size of your XYZ Spaces in your account dashboard or the CLI.

 ##### Upload a shapefile